We Have No Time for Anything

 Tools

-The game enhances vocabulary, deductive reasoning, question formation, and verbal communication, as players must ask strategic questions to guess the secret word while identifying hidden roles.
+Vocabulary, deductive reasoning, question formation, verbal communication, as players must ask strategic questions to guess the secret word while identifying hidden roles

 Word Bits